Get started by calling 1-800-837-5520

 Bed bugs are everywhere.
-In fact, Antarctica is the only continent on the planet where these parasitic pests are not present.
+In fact, Antarctica is the only continent on the planet where you can’t find these parasitic pests.
 Insects of the Cimicidae family, bed bugs are small, brown-colored creatures that feast on blood.
 Warm-blooded mammals and humans are their absolute favorites.

 If you think that you have a bed bug problem, contact the bed bug control and prevention experts at Ehrlich by calling 1-800-837-5520 or filling in our online form to schedule a FREE initial bed bug inspection.

 Bed bugs look different depending on their stage of life, but no matter what life stage the bed bug is in, they are tiny and difficult to spot.
 During their egg and early nymph stages, they are whitish or even translucent.
 When a bed bug has not eaten in a while it is flat and about the same size, shape, and even color as an apple seed.